 Building a Self-Directed, Agile, Digital, Exponential, Learning (SADEL) organisation is critical to survival in a digital world.
-In part 4 of an 8-part series, organisational behaviourist and learning strategist Kerryn Kohl takes an in-depth look at building teams in a SADEL organisation.
+In part 4 of a 5-part series, organisational behaviourist and learning strategist Kerryn Kohl takes an in-depth look at building teams in a SADEL organisation.

 In part 3 we explored the core of this framework, the mindset and skills of the learner.
 If we are successful in developing a SADEL mindset within the individual, this permeates and influences how we work as a team.

 In part 4 of this series, we focus on the next most important layer of this framework: teams.
 Building teams to power the SADEL organisation requires us to focus on three core pillars: enabling capability, coaching to competence and mentoring to sustain.

 1. Enable the capability

 The first pillar looks at how we enable the team’s capability.
 Individuals are the basic building blocks of organisations.
 If we want to build high performing, agile and innovative teams to power the SADEL organisation then we need to start placing greater emphasis on enabling and empowering them.

 A strong high performing team needs strong high performing individuals that work collectively as a team but function interdependently.
 When each member performs at their peak this is when the collective, “The whole”, is greater than the sum of its parts.
 If we want to build strong teams we need to focus on developing our personal mastery and technical skills.